Kathie J. Lyman Medical Student Scholarship Fund

 Students in high academic standing and have a financial need.

 The Scholarship Committee will review the candidates’ applications and make a selection based on academic performance and financial need.
-Applications may be submitted using the online form or by downloading the PDF provided.
-Candidates will be notified by March 15.
+Applications may be submitted by downloading the PDF provided.
+Click here to download the Kathie J. Lyman Application or fill out the form below.

 Length of Funding: